 As part of the Labour Management Procedure (LMP), grievances that relate to project workers will be handled by a separate grievance redress mechanism from that of other project-related grievances.
 The grievance redress mechanism (GRM) will provide all direct workers and contracted workers (and, where relevant, their organizations) with channels to raise workplace concerns.
-Such workers, including community workers, will be informed of the grievance redress mechanism at the time of recruitment and the measures put in place to protect them against reprisal for its use.
+Such workers, including corkers from the project site environ, will be informed of the grievance redress mechanism at the time of recruitment and the measures put in place to protect them against reprisal for its use.
 Measures will be put in place to make the grievance redress mechanism easily accessible to all such project workers.
-Community workers can access the GM via local NGOs, project officers, or the Environmental and Social Safeguards Team.
+Workers from the project site environ can access the GM via local NGOs, project officers, or the Environmental and Social Safeguards Team.